Subsidence Claims & What We Can Do To Help

-The Effects of Subsidence and Submitting an Insurance Claim
+The Effects of Subsidence and Submitting an Insurance or Warranty Claim

-Building structures actually often move naturally, but these movements are of such a small magnitude that they are not noticeable - however, movement can also be caused by defects within the foundation of the building, resulting in cracking of the building itself.
+Building structures actually often move naturally, but these movements are of such a small magnitude that they are not noticeable.
+However, movement can also be caused by defects within the foundation of the building.
+This results in the cracking of the building itself.
 The cracks can both be visually unattractive and worrying for the owners and occupants of the building.
-In addition, these are likely to worsen over time and if left untreated can compromise the integrity of the building’s structure.
+In addition, these are likely to worsen over time.
+If left untreated can compromise the integrity of the building’s structure.

-Properties built prior to 1965 were usually built with shallow foundations, making it more vulnerable to subsidence.
+Properties built prior to 1965 were usually built with shallow foundations.
+This resulted in making them more vulnerable to subsidence.

 Subsidence can become more noticeable during long, dry spells of weather due to the shrinkage of soil beneath the property.

-You may notice doors and/or windows sticking where they did not previously, which can indicate movement of the building.
+You may notice doors or windows sticking where they did not previously.
+This can indicate movement of the building.
 In extreme or advanced cases, windows may become cracked or broken.

-Altered appearance of internal decoration can indicate movement of the building – wallpaper may ripple or plaster crack, particularly in the corners of rooms.
+Altered appearance of internal decoration can indicate movement of the building.
+Wallpaper may ripple or plaster crack.
+You may notice this particularly in the corners of rooms.

-Long, hot, dry summers in particular can cause the ground to shrink as it dries out, thereby allowing movement of the sub structure, which can then transfer to the super structure: i.e. the building itself.
+Long, hot or dry summers in particular can cause the ground to shrink as it dries out.
+This allows movement of the sub structure, which can then transfer to the super structure: i.e. the building itself.

-You may have noticed horizontal cracks in external brickwork that might also be visible inside the building – this is one of the most common signs of subsidence, although the appearance of vertical cracks should not be ignored - they too can indicate subsidence.
+You may have noticed horizontal cracks in external brickwork that might also be visible inside the building.
+This is one of the most common signs of subsidence, although the appearance of vertical cracks should not be ignored as they too can indicate subsidence.

-Property Defect are experts in dealing with House Subsidence Claims.
-Call our expert team today on 08000 434 999
+Property Defects are experts in dealing with Property Subsidence Claims.
+Call our expert team today on 08000 433 999

 Once the proximate cause is established, the most usual course of treatment is underpinning the foundations in order to add to the depth of the foundation; this procedure will increase the stability of the building, but this is a last resort and expensive to execute.
 It is also highly involved, can be disruptive to occupants and can only be carried out by specialists.